PWFF is a three day event of non-stop celebration of Africa’s beauty and impactful wildlife and conservation storytellers.

 Film entries must also match the following criteria:

-3. Please be prepared to submit a file for streaming and possibly a separate file for appropriate projection.
-Our Technical Director will be in touch.
+2. Please be prepared to submit a file for streaming and possibly a separate file for appropriate projection if necessary.

 8. No refunds.